 - Advanced Logging

-- Using an external Slurm cluster
+- Running on an external cluster (DRM))

 - Enable Galaxy to use BioContainers (Docker)